First-Year Seminar

 Healing Women

-This course is a feminist, interdisciplinary exploration of modes of healing employed by women (and others) in different religious and cultural traditions and socio-historical contexts.
+This seminar is a feminist, interdisciplinary exploration of modes of healing employed by women (and others) in different religious and cultural traditions and socio-historical contexts.
 We will focus on how specific cultural and religious traditions conceptualize gender, gender roles, bodies, health and illness.
 Some of the questions we will investigate are: Who has the knowledge, power and authority to heal?
 How does violence impact individual and communal health?
 What methods are used to heal trauma?
 How is individual healing connected to communal transformation?
 What role does story-telling play in healing and transformation?
 What are the connections between healing and activism?

 Legends, Myths, and Folktales in East Asia